Keerthana-L-2904/Blockchain/README.md

-✨ Brief Idea
+Introdcution
 This is a custom blockchain implementation project aimed at understanding blockchains.
 It has a native cryptocurrency with miners and the transactions are stored in Merkle Tree.
 The blockchain is Proof of Work based on simulated miner block sealing and block reward system.

-🧩 Components
+Components
 Block: Stores hash, Merkle root, transactions, and nonce
 Blockchain: List-like structure maintaining the block sequence
 MerkleTree: Generates Merkle root from hashed transactions Miner Selection: Picks the miner with highest BSS = competence_score * BHS Nonce Finder: Computes a nonce such that the hash ends in '0' (simulates PoW)

-🔍 How it Works
+How it Works
 Create Accounts with user-defined balances
 Input Transactions and filter based on balances and incentives Group Valid Transactions (up to 4 per block)